nemequ/wasm-simd-data/README.md

  3. Run the generate.py script in the scripts/ directory to generate the final data.

-Currently it outputs YAML for readability, but this will change to JSON soon.
 If you'd like to see an example of the current output, I've uploaded a copy to:

   https://gist.github.com/nemequ/356f7356b1373bea2d58bdd3e69769b6